per2jensen/pypi-total-downloads-tracker/README.md

 ### 🧰 After creating your copy

-1. Edit `track_downloads.py` to set your package name and initial count.
+1. Edit `track_downloads.py` to set your package name.
 2. Add this block in your README:
     <!--PYPI_TOTAL_START-->
     📦 Total PyPI downloads: [anything between the markers is replaced]